 You should select all files inside the

 wordpress folder on your computer and then right-click to select ‘Upload’.

 Your FTP client will now start uploading WordPress files from your computer to your website.

 However, your website already has older versions of the files with the same name.
 You will be asked what you want to do with those files.
 You need to select ‘Overwrite’ and check the box next to ‘Always use this action’.

-This will ensure that all WordPress files on your website are replaced by the newer versions of the files.
+This will ensure that all WordPress files on your website are replaced by the newer versions.

 Once the upload is finished, you need to go to the admin area of your WordPress site.
-This step is necessary as sometimes a newer version of WordPress may also need to update your WordPress database.
+This step is necessary because sometimes, a newer version of WordPress may also need to update your WordPress database.

 In that case, you may see a page mentioning that a database update is required.
 Simply click the ‘Update WordPress Database’ button to continue.